Skip to content

 Course Overview

-This course covers biomedical foundational information about the human lifespan from conception until death.
-Students will learn biological processes governing normal human development, reproduction, and aging, as well as common disease processes and pathology.
+This course covers biomedical foundational information across the human lifespan.
+Students will learn biological processes governing normal human development and reproduction, as well as common disease processes and pathology of these systems.
 Dental practice relevancy will be emphasized when applicable.

 Learning Objectives